 His first professional season in the AHL was a complete disaster, as he managed to put up just nine points with the Stockton Heat.
 However, in the following two seasons, he was able to put up 43 and 40 points, respectively, and earned his first NHL call-up during the 2017-18 season, where he played his first and only NHL game to this point.

 The following season, Klimchuk again failed to make the Flames out of camp and was traded shortly after to the Toronto Maple Leafs.
 He appeared in just 13 games with the Toronto Marlies before being dealt to the Ottawa Senators.
-This season, the now 25-year-old appeared in 49 games with the Belleville Senators where he put up 26 points in 49 games.
-It seems highly unlikely that he will ever become a regular NHL player at this point.
+The now 26-year-old last played in the 2019-20 season with the Belleville Senators, and any hopes of him being a potential late bloomer are long gone.

 8. Emile Poirier (2013, 22nd overall)